 Sometimes, you just can't help it: You need a Fake Shemp.

 Sam Raimi, the director of films including Spider-Man and Army of Darkness, coined the term, which refers to the stand-in required to replace an absent actor onscreen.
 The first Fake Shemp was employed in 1955, when one of the Three Stooges, Shemp Howard, died with the group owing Columbia Pictures four short subjects.
 To finish them up, Shemp's stand in, Joe Palma, appeared in the films, but with his back to the camera.

 Since then, Fake Shemps have appeared repeatedly.
 While they originally were other actors or stunt performers, the field has expanded to include digital replacements.
 Here are 11 cases when real actors were replaced by Fake Shemps, with directors crossing their fingers that no one would notice.

 1. Bela Lugosi

-In the annals of bad cinema, Ed Wood's Plan 9 from Outer Space (1959) features a legendarily unconvincing stand-in of the iconic Bela Lugosi.
-The Dracula actor died after only a couple days of improvisatory filming (Wood hadn’t even come up with a concept for the movie yet).
-Lugosi was eventually replaced by a chiropractor, who was taller and looked almost nothing like him.
+In the annals of bad cinema, Ed Wood's Plan 9 from Outer Space (1959) features a legendarily bad double of the iconic Lugosi.
+The Dracula actor died after only a couple of days of improvisatory filming (Wood hadn’t even come up with a concept for the movie yet).
+The elderly hungarian was eventually replaced by a chiropractor, who was taller and looked almost nothing like him.
 To compensate, Wood had the stand-in hold a cape over his face.